CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.4 Identity and Permission Management.md

 #### ORP.4.A11 Reset Passwords [IT Manager]

 For resetting passwords, an appropriate secure procedure SHOULD be defined and implemented.
 Support staff who can reset passwords SHOULD be trained accordingly.
-If the password requires more protection, a strategy SHOULD be defined if the support staff can not take responsibility due to a lack of secure means of transmitting the password.
+If the password requires more protection, a strategy SHOULD be defined if the support staff can not take responsibility due to the lack of secure means of transmitting the password.

 #### ORP.4.A12 Development of an authentication concept for IT systems and applications [Head IT]